This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Wheelchair-accessible vans for children with cerebral palsy are often necessary but also costly.
-Children with special needs should have access to safe transportation for numerous reasons, including medical appointments, therapy, and school, in addition to simply getting from place to place for daily life.
-For families in need of wheelchair-accessible transportation, each state has various grants and programs that can potentially help caregivers and families of children with cerebral palsy obtain safe transportation.
+Children with special needs should have access to safe transportation for numerous reasons, including medical appointments, therapy, and school.
+Each state has grants and programs that can potentially help caregivers and families of children with cerebral palsy obtain safe transportation.

-A wheelchair-accessible van, also known as a “conversion van” or a “lift van,” is a modified vehicle that typically has an increased interior to allow children or disabled adults in wheelchairs to have easier access into the vehicle and plenty of room while traveling.
+A wheelchair-accessible van, also known as a “conversion van” or a “lift van,” is a modified vehicle with a larger interior to allow children or disabled adults in wheelchairs easier access to the vehicle and plenty of room while traveling.

 The van’s flooring is lowered to make wheelchair entry more accessible.
 Seats are also modified to accommodate wheelchairs.
-In some instances, seats are completely removed so that wheelchairs can be seated instead.
+Sometimes, seats are completely removed so wheelchairs can be seated instead.
 This is known as “transfer seating.”

-Sometimes the side doors of wheelchair-accessible vans are configured to include a ramp for a wheelchair to enter the vehicle from the side.
-Some vans have a rear entry for wheelchairs, which is easier than a side entry because no extra room modification is required.
+Sometimes, the side doors of wheelchair-accessible vans are configured to include a ramp for a wheelchair to enter the vehicle from the side.
+Some vans have a rear entry for wheelchairs, which is more accessible than a side entry because no extra room modification is required.
 Maintenance is said to be easier for rear-entry vans.

 Ramps on wheelchair-accessible vans are either motorized or manual.
 The ramps typically come in two styles, which include fold-up or in-floor.
 Fold-up ramps are stowed in the upright position close to the van’s entry (side or rear).
 Fold-up ramps are ideal for wheelchairs because of their strength and durability.

-As the name suggests, in-floor ramps are stowed on the floor of the van.
-This will create extra room within the van and helps to keep the interior less cluttered.
+In-floor ramps are stowed on the floor of the van.
+This creates extra room within the van and helps to keep the interior less cluttered.

 How Can I Get a Wheelchair-Accessible Van?